clarinsi/benchich/README.md

-# benchich
-BENCHić -  the benchmark for Bosnian, Croatian, Montenegrin, Serbian
+# BENCHić -  the benchmark for Bosnian, Croatian, Montenegrin, Serbian